axeloz/vagrant-lamp/README.md

 ### Mailcatcher

-Mailcatcher is supposed to be started when the VM boots.
-For some reason, this is not always the case.
+Mailcatcher may not be started properly during the VM's reboot.
 In order to start Mailcatcher manually, SSH to the VM and run a `killall mailcatcher && mailcatcher --no-quit --ip 0.0.0.0`
+I will try to fix this real soon.

-### File changes watcher
+### Files watcher

-When you run a file changes watcher on the VM, the `watch` command is running on the VM but the watched files are located on the host computer and mounted using NFS on the VM.
+When you run a files watcher on the VM, the `watch` command is running on the VM but the watched files are located on the host computer and mounted using NFS on the VM.
 For this reason, the watcher does not always catch file changes properly.
 I tried to fix this issue, let me know if you come accross this matter.

+For example for Laravel, the `npm run watch` command doesn't seem to work properly.
+Use `npm run watch-poll` instead.

 ## Contributing

 You are welcome to help and contribute to this repository.
+You can create pull requests.